Tribler/software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental/README.md

 ### Update February 2025

 PCB for new bit selection method is nearing completion.
 A render of the first revision PCB has been added to figures.
-Initial prototype requires a hardware fix to be usable and has been removed.
+Initial prototype required a hardware fix to be usable and has been removed.
 Testing performed on a modified prototype board show it works well but issues arose:

 1. Unlike 23LC1024 which is 5V capable, 23K640 (3.6V max) needs a level shifter.
 A TXB has been added for on board